Justin-Sawyer/recipes-and-deliveries/README.md

     recipe.save()
 ```

 He tested once again.
 All was correct.
 Everything functioned as it should.
-The developer then went for a long lie down!!

 ## Known Bugs
 If a user creates multiple versions of the same item (whether that be a recipe, a blog post or a Recipe Box) and assigns each with different categories or tags, upon clicking categories or tags associated with the duplicated entries, the template rendering can become confused.